"The U.S. Food and Drug Administration today approved Adempas (riociguat) to treat adults with two forms of pulmonary hypertension.

 Drugs That Induce Cytochrome P450 (CYP) Enzymes

 Strong cytochrome P450 enzyme inducers decrease systemic exposure to roflumilast and may reduce the therapeutic effectiveness of DALIRESP.
-Therefore the use of strong cytochrome P450 inducers (e.g., rifampicin, phenobarbital, carbamazepine, and phenytoin) with DALIRESP is not recommended [see CLINICAL PHARMACOLOGY].
+Therefore the use of strong cytochrome P450 inducers (e.g., rifampicin, phenobarbital, carbamazepine, and phenytoin) with DALIRESP is not recommended [see DRUG INTERACTIONS and CLINICAL PHARMACOLOGY

 Drugs That Inhibit Cytochrome P450 (CYP) Enzymes